Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Glazing is a crucial step in pottery-making.
 No piece of Pottery looks pretty without Glaze application.
 Glazing is a way to give color and texture to an otherwise bland piece of Pottery.
 The process is very fun, but can also be a little tricky at times.

 So what are the best ways to apply glaze?
-Potters use plenty of techniques to glaze Pottery, but the most popular of them are dipping, dripping, and brushing.
+Potters use several techniques to glaze Pottery, but the most popular are dipping, dripping, and brushing.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.